Sparkling Mango Lemonade

 - 1-1/2 cups fresh lemon juice

 - 3 cups lemon-flavored sparkling water

 - In small saucepot, stir together sugar and water.
-Cook over medium heat 4 to 6 minutes or until sugar is dissolved.
-Remove from heat; let stand 10 minutes.
+Cook over medium heat 3 to 5 minutes or until sugar is dissolved.
+Remove from heat; let cool 10 minutes.

-- In blender, puree mangoes and lemon juice until smooth.
-Strain through a fine mesh strainer; discard solids.
+- Meanwhile, add mangoes and lemon juice to blender and puree until smooth.
+Strain mixture through a fine mesh strainer into a pitcher; discard solids.

-- Pour mango liquid into pitcher.
-Add sugar syrup; stir until well combined.
-Divide mixture between 6 ice-filled glasses; top each glass with 1/2 cup sparkling water.
+- Add sugar syrup to pitcher and stir until well combined.
+Fill 6 glasses with ice and divide mixture between glasses.
+Top each glass with 1/2 cup sparkling water.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.